What Cable Connects a PC to a Modem

 Next, locate the Ethernet ports on your PC and modem.
 These ports are usually marked clearly and are designed to accept RJ45 connectors, the standard interface for network cables like Ethernet.
 Take your Ethernet cable – preferably a Category 5e (Cat 5e) or Category 6 (Cat 6) for best performance – which supports faster network speeds and enhanced stability compared to older versions.

-See also How to Reset a Flash Drive
+See also What’s on the Flash Drive

 Carefully align the RJ45 connector with the port on your PC, ensuring the plastic clip is facing upwards.
 Gently insert the connector into the port until you hear a click, indicating the cable is securely locked in place.
 This connection is essential for establishing a stable and reliable link between your PC and modem, facilitating faster data transmission rates.